 The AppleWorks package includes three disks (5 sides), the AppleWorks Tutorial (140 pages), the AppleWorks Reference Manual (319 pages), and the AppleWorks Quick Reference Card.
-The program makes use of two disks (the "Startup" "Program" disks); these come on a two-sided disk.
-First suggested step is to make copies of these (using the ProDOS User's Disk or COPYA, depending on which one came The second disk (also "Apple Presents with your computer). two-sided) contains Appleworks", a training disk that guides you through the program.
+The program makes use of two disks (the "Startup" disks); and "Program" these come on a two-sided disk.
+First suggested step is to make copies of these (using the ProDOS User's Disk or COPYA, depending on which one came with your computer).
+The second disk (also contains "Apple two-sided) Presents Appleworks", a training disk that guides you through the program.
 Third disk contains "AppleWorks Sample Files" for use with "Apple Presents AppleWorks" and the tutorial. training disk is used first, followed by the tutorial.
 Both are well-done.
 The screen prompting of the program makes it very easy to use.
 In my experiments with it, my occasional problems occurred because I did not follow the instructions on the screen.
 Holding down the "Open-Apple" key and "?" simultaneously provides a complete list of commands for the portion of the programs that you are using.